AndyObtiva/glimmer/README.markdown

 The Ruby gem name will follow the convention "glimmer-cs-customwidgetname-namespace" (the 'cs' is for Custom Shell)

-Only official Glimmer gems created by the Glimmer project committers will have no namespace (e.g. "glimmer-cs-gladiator" Ruby gem)
+Only official Glimmer gems created by the Glimmer project committers will have no namespace (e.g. [glimmer-cs-gladiator](https://rubygems.org/gems/glimmer-cs-gladiator) Ruby gem)

 Example: [https://github.com/AndyObtiva/glimmer-cs-gladiator](https://github.com/AndyObtiva/glimmer-cs-gladiator)